lskh/Menschen-und-Magie/Abenteuer.md

 \index{Megadungeon}
 sind sicherlich die erste Kampagnenform des Spiels gewesen.
-In *The Underworld & Wilderness Adventures*, Band III des originalen Spiels von 1974, schrieben Gary Gygax und
+In *The Underworld & Wilderness Adventures*, Band III des originalen Spiels von 1974, schrieben die Autoren:
-Dave Arneson:

 > A good dungeon will have no less then a dozen levels down, with
 > offshot levels in addition, and new levels under construction